ngc/last-display/README.md

 ![](https://imgur.com/F5gQgLS.png)

 Last.display is also 100% customizable.
-It comes with a premade template called `template.html` but the user is encouraged to change it and style it to their liking.
+It comes with a premade template called `template.html`, but the user is encouraged to change it and style it to their liking.
 Information is passed into the template through format strings.

 ![](https://i.imgur.com/mg1YdCJ.png)

-Since to last.display is powered by Chromium, it is fully responsive and can be displayed in any form you'd like.
-Although, it is originally made to work best with tiling window managers such as i3.
+Since last.display is powered by Chromium, it is fully responsive and can be displayed in any form you'd like.
+Although, it is originally made to work best with tiling window managers such as [i3](https://i3wm.org/).

 ![](https://imgur.com/iCJYg60.png)